AdyGCode/SaaS-BED-Notes/Session-13/S13-MongoDB-8.md

 If you have not done so, refer to the notes in [MongoDB-Learning-Path](../Session-09/S09-MongoDB-Learning-Path.md) for details on signing up for MongoDB University and the Course(s) that are to be undertaken for free.

+> It is STRONGLY suggested that you update composer on a regular schedule using `composer self-update`

 # Using MongoDB with Laravel